FarisZR/FarisZR.com/content/post/cloudflared-docker-setup/index.en.md

 date: 2022-10-28
 summary: Setting up Cloudflared in docker to tunnel to a container without expoing the server.
 image: thumbnail-en.jpeg
+lastmod: 2022-11-07
 ---

-When I wanted to set up Cloudflared, but I couldn't find anything about setting it up in docker, especially without the Zero Trust dashboard (because it kept refusing my credit card for some reason).
+I wanted to set up Cloudflared, but I couldn't find anything about setting it up in docker, especially without the Zero Trust dashboard (because it kept refusing my credit card for some reason).
 So here it is!

-I am aiming to set up one tunnel per container, which I think is better and easier to manage then multiple tunnels in one Cloudflared instance.
+I am aiming to set up one tunnel per container, which I think is better and easier to manage than multiple tunnels in one Cloudflared instance.

 ## docker-compose.yaml
 ```